rebeccamacpherson/Pleiotropic_fitness_effects_Uhg4_rawdata/README.txt

 Files

+NTR_RNAseq
+-- directory containing code and readcounts files for generation of differential expression data for NTRs

+bulk_RNAseq
+-- directory containing code for generation of differential expression data for non-NTR genes

+sleep_activity_foranalysis
+-- directory containing trimmed and clean sleep and activity data for statistical analysis

+sleep_activity_raw
+-- directory containing raw sleep and activity data from DAM system

+behavioral_analyses_Rcode
+-- R code used for analysis of behaviors, such as Fisher's exact tests

+behavioral_analyses_SAScode
+-- SAS code used for analysis of behaviors, including ANOVAs

+graphs_Rcode.R
+-- R code used to generate graphs, such as those in Figure 4

 qPCR_knockdown.xlsx
 -- quantitative real time PCR quantification of Uhg4 knockdown in the Uhg4 deletion lines, with delta-delta ct values for the control and deletion lines